alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 You can use H3 and H4 headings to separate out the content within each subsection.

-If you do not want any accordions in a section, tick the ‘Remove collapsible content functionality (accordions)’ box.
+If you do not want any accordions in a section, tick the 'Remove collapsible content functionality (accordions)' box.

 ## Add or edit attachments

-You can add attachments as ‘inline’ links within the body of each section.
+You can add attachments as 'inline' links within the body of each section.
 You cannot add HTML attachments to this content type.

 Read the guidance on [formatting attachments](LINK) before you start.

 When the attachment is ready:

 1. Go to edit the section you want to add the attachment in.
-2. Select either ‘Add attachment’ or ‘Edit attachment’ under the ‘Attachments’ heading.
+2. Select either 'Add attachment' or 'Edit attachment' under the 'Attachments' heading.
 3. Add a title.
-Include the file type and size in brackets at the end, like ‘(PDF, 250KB)’.
+Include the file type and size in brackets at the end, like '(PDF, 250KB)'.
 4. Choose the file.
-5. Select ‘Save attachment’.
+5. Select 'Save attachment'.
-6. Under the ‘Attachments’ heading, you should see the attachment’s title and a code after ‘Attachment:’.
+6. Under the 'Attachments' heading, you should see the attachment's title and a code after 'Attachment:'.
 Copy and paste the code into the relevant part of the body.

 ## Images